 South: Sidewalk leading to TEC south doors

-During recesses and PE, no pupils should be out of this area without teacher supervision.
+During recesses and PE, no students should be out of this area.
 The parking area behind the cafeteria is also off limits as is the parking lot north of the Laboratory School.
 Students are not permitted to enter either of the two lobbies at the south end of the building.
 Behavior on the campus should be friendly and cooperative.
 Games should be played in designated areas.
 There should be no football, softball, or kickball on the cement area of the back campus.
+The vending machines located in the TEC lobby are not part of the school grounds and are strictly off limits at all times.

 Running games are not allowed.
 Tackle football is not allowed on campus in any area.
 Writing on school walls or posts is prohibited as is defacing any area.
 Students who willfully cause damage school property must pay for the damage.
 Students are given a pass by duty teachers to enter the building during recesses to get water and use the restrooms.
 They may not return to the instructional areas during recess without permission from the supervising teacher.